-Getting an accident report as soon as possible can help support your case and possible settlement.
+Getting an accident report as soon as possible can help support your case and a possible settlement.

 For example, if you have been injured in a car accident and your insurance company is asking for an accident report, it’s important to get this document as soon as possible.
 The sooner you obtain the report, the better for your case and overall settlement chances.

 Your insurance company will need access to any relevant information about what happened when the car accident occurred.
-For example, if you were injured during a car accident and are trying to obtain compensation from another driver who caused it or from their insurance provider, being able to demonstrate that there was some fault on their part will be helpful in establishing liability (i.e., who was at fault).
+For example, if you were injured during a car accident and are trying to obtain compensation from the other driver who caused it or from their insurance provider, being able to demonstrate that there was some fault on their part will be helpful in establishing liability (i.e., who was at fault).
 This can help support your claim that someone else was responsible for causing injuries or damages during a car accident.
-Lawyers can use these reports to prove liability in court, among other services.
+Lawyers can use these reports, among other services, to prove liability in court.

 Keep track of who you talk to and when you talk to them.

 When talking to police and other officials, keep a record of who you speak with and when.
-This will allow you (and your lawyers) to keep track of important conversations and ensure that nothing was missed.
+This will allow you (and your lawyers) to keep track of important conversations and ensure that nothing is missed.
 It is also helpful for future reference if your case goes to court.
-When speaking with an individual, ask them their name, the date and time of your conversation, what information they gave you (for example: “You said that there were no signs posted on the road”).
-Keep in mind that this will be used by lawyers as evidence in a court of law so it should be accurate!
+When speaking with an individual, ask them their name, the date and time of your conversation, and what information they gave you (for example, “You said that there were no signs posted on the road”).
+Keep in mind that this will be used by lawyers as evidence in a court of law, so it should be accurate!